 During a job interview, it’s likely that an interviewer will ask you tough interview questions about your strengths and weaknesses.
 It’s therefore important that you are able to discuss both.

-Just as we listed some above, you should sit and make a list of your greatest strengths in order to answer the question ‘What is your greatest strength?’.
+Just as we listed above, you should sit and make a list of your greatest strengths in order to answer the question ‘What is your greatest strength?’.
 To help you narrow it down to what the interviewers would want to hear, you should look up the job description and check out the qualifications listed there.
 Then select those skills of yours that match them and are relevant to the job description.

 You can come up with strengths from:

 - Your talents- this includes your gifts and abilities such as organizing events, creative and imaginative writing, conflict resolutions, etc.

 - Your experiences-you can add to your professional experiences while working in a particular industry while carrying out a particular project or your experience with using a particular tool or software.

-- Soft skills- your personal skills such as team spirit, analytical skills, communication skills, interpersonal skills, leadership skills, negotiation skills, and persuasion, etc. are all part of your strengths.
+- Soft skills- your personal skills, such as team spirit, analytical skills, communication skills, interpersonal skills, leadership skills, negotiation skills, persuasion, etc., are all part of your strengths.

 - Your educational qualification or training- if you have a relevant background in that job field, such as degrees, internships, certifications, and seminars, you can enlist them as part of your strengths.